beele/HomebridgeLgSmartThinqAirco/README.md

 The `maxHeatingTemp` field is the maximum settable temperature when in HEATING mode.
 The `minHeatingTemp` field is the minimum settable temperature when in HEATING mode.
 The `updateInterval` field is the interval that is used to fetch new state data from the AC unit.
 In milliseconds!
+The `debug` field is the boolean that enables or disables debug logging, set this to false unless collecting logs.
+The `dummy` field is the boolean that enables mocking out the LG API and will instead use a dummy AC unit with no network calls, only for development & testing!

 The initial state will be fetched shortly after booting your Homebridge instance.
 After that an update of the state is performed every minute.